 Q. I'm a fan of Jewish synagogue music and congregational singing and chazzanut but will the service last until 5pm?

-A. Chazzan Ari has a magnificent voice which he will utilize to get the congregation singing and we will finish services by approximately 1:15pm on Rosh Hashanah; Yom Kippur Day (which will have a break during the day) will end at the correct time with the blowing of the shofar...
+A. Chazzan Mo has a magnificent voice which he utilizes to get the congregation singing and we will finish services by approximately 1:15pm on Rosh Hashanah; Yom Kippur Day (which will have a break during the day) will end at the correct time with the blowing of the shofar...
 Make sure to check our schedule for service times.

 Q. Will there be long drawn out speeches that will allow me to catch up on my sleep?

 A. During the course of the service you will be hopefully uplifted through short explanations and meaningful discussions about the Torah service and the prayers.
-In addition, we will hear from Dr. Adena who will share with the congregation some brief thoughts to help inspire us to pray better and understand the significance of the holidays.
-Time will fly by.
+In addition, we will hear from Rabbanit Adena, whose riveting sermons inspire attendees to think about the spiritual direction of their lives and everyone leaves feeling more connected to their heritage and the meaning of their lives.
+Time will fly by!